Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Body weight

-A stepwise linear regression analysis indicated that total body weight explained 19% of the variability in plasma clearance and 11% of the variability in volume of distribution.
+A stepwise linear regression analysis indicated that total body weight explained 19% of the variability in plasma clearance and 11% of the variability in volume of distribution in patients with STEMI.

 Clinical Studies